ABIY-ALT/loanflow/USER_MANUAL.md

 - **Prioritized List:** The table automatically sorts your tasks to help you prioritize.
 Urgent cases and overdue tasks are always listed first.
 - **Key Information:** For each assigned case, you can see the customer's name, loan number, the current stage it's in, and its deadline.
 - **Process Your Tasks:** To begin working on a loan, click the **"View & Process"** button.
 This will take you to the detailed loan page where you can review information, upload documents, and mark your tasks as complete to move the loan forward.

+---

+## 7. Manager Review Queue

+This page is designed specifically for users in managerial roles, such as Directors and Division Managers.
+It serves as the central hub for reviewing loan requests that have been fully processed by assigned staff and are now awaiting a manager's decision.

+- **Review Queue:** The page lists all loans within your department that are marked as "Ready for Review."
+It prioritizes urgent and overdue cases so you can address critical items first.
+- **Case Information:** For each loan, you can quickly see the customer's name, loan number, current stage, and the staff members who worked on it.
+- **Take Action:** To make a decision, click the **"Review & Process"** button.
+This takes you to the loan's detail page, where you have two primary options:
+    - **Approve & Promote:** If the work is satisfactory, you can promote the loan to the next stage in its workflow.
+    - **Return for Rework:** If you find issues or missing information, you can return the case to the assigned staff with a note explaining the required corrections.